WEEZOOKARP/mint-houseRobbery/README.md

     ps-dispatch -- https://github.com/Project-Sloth/ps-dispatch -- ONLY IF YOU SET Config.Dispatch to ps-dispatch

 # Description:
-Clean and simple house robbery script, originally released by MintKind then converted updated and fixedd up by WEEZOOKA.
+Clean and simple house robbery script, originally released by MintKind then converted updated and fixed up by WEEZOOKA.
-Built for QBCore and can be configured to being used anywhere including all gta online interiors that you can obtain coordinates due to its use of coordinates instead of QB-interiors.
+Built for QBCore and can be configured to being used anywhere using coordinates to allow you to use ipls mlos and more.
 Enjoy and if you encounter any issues or want to make a suggestion create an issue.

 # Config
 ## Dispatch and general config